aatmmr/piranha-core-mysql/README.md

 dotnet new -i Piranha.BasicWeb.CSharp
 ```

-Now use the template and give it a reasonable folder / project name.
+Create a new folder with your desired project name, e.g. `piranha-mysql`.
+Now `cd` with the terminal to that folder and run

 ```bash
 dotnet new piranha
 ```

-The project name is in our case `piranha-mysql`
+You can also open your newly create folder in Visual Studio Code and user the build in terminal which is already in the correct location.

-Now restore all packages using
+Finally, restore all packages using

 ```bash
 dotnet restore